-It is not simply the currency costs relating purchasing and sales that generate currency risk.
+Supply chain costs It is not simply the currency costs relating purchasing and sales that generate currency risk.
 Depending on the nature of the supply chain and location of the goods, logistics costs may be incurred in more than one currency.
 As with purchasing goods from overseas, the exact cost of these services will depend on fluctuations in the currency market.

 Understanding your currency risk

-A free currency audit from the expert corporate team at moneycorp allows you to view your current risk and assess future exposure.
+A free currency audit from the expert business team at moneycorp allows you to view your current risk and assess future exposure.
 The FX currency risk report includes an overview of currency fluctuations against the pound for markets relevant to your business, estimated costs and potential savings for future international payments.

 Currency tools

 Spot Contracts

 If you've been managing your international payments on an ad hoc basis to date, you are likely to have been using a spot contract.
 This applies the exchange rate on the day of purchase for receipt within two working days.
-This presents a high risk because of the unpredictable nature of the FX market.
+This presents a high risk because of the unpredictable nature of the FX market, but doesn't require forward planning.

 Forward Contracts

 For budget certainty, a forward contract allows you to fix a prevailing exchange rate for a set period of time.
 The risk is that the rate may improve compared to the fixed rate but a fixed rate allows for clear margins and less pressure on prices.
 This can work well for companies with accurately forecast overseas costs.
 Forward contracts may require a deposit.

 Market Orders

 To target a specific exchange rate, a market order can be placed and the currency is exchanged automatically if that rate is reached.
 This method includes some risk, because there are no guarantees that the desired rate is reached but you can specify both minimum and maximum rates in order to limit potential losses.

 Currency Options

-Currency Options require an upfront premium for the right but not the obligation to exchange a specified amount of currency at a known rate for a known date in the future.
+Currency options require an upfront premium for the right but not the obligation to exchange a specified amount of currency at a known rate for a known date in the future.
 Options can be structured so that there is no upfront premium payable but this will involve increased obligations and/or risks.
 Please note that option-related products are regulated investment products which can carry a higher level of risk than forward contracts.

-Managing international payments

-In addition to specialist currency tools to address currency risk, the moneycorp online platform includes live statements, the ability to track and manage multi-currency payments and management controls including varying levels of access and approval.

-Speak to a member of the expert team to find out how you can mitigate currency risk and costs.
+Managing international payments In addition to specialist currency tools to address currency risk, the moneycorp online platform includes live statements, the ability to track and manage multi-currency payments and management controls including varying levels of access and approval.
+Speak to a member of the expert team to find out how you can mitigate currency risk and costs. +44 (0) 207 823 7800 corporateenquiries@moneycorp.com www.moneycorp.com/business

-+44 (0) 207 823 7800 corporate@moneycorp.com www.moneycorp.com/corporate moneycorp is a trading name of TTT Moneycorp Limited which is authorised by the Financial Conduct Authority under the Payment Service Regulations 2017 (reference number 308919) for the provision of payment services.
+None of the information in this guide constitutes, nor should be construed as financial advice.
+Moneycorp is a trading name of TTT Moneycorp Limited which is authorised by the Financial Conduct Authority under the Payment Service Regulations 2017 (reference number 308919) for the provision of payment services.
 Moneycorp Financial Risk Management Limited is authorised and regulated by the Financial Conduct Authority for the provision of designated investment business.